 Surface mining and reclamation activities are conducted in a manner that protects on-site and downstream beneficial uses of water.
-Existing water quality protection measures at the facility are described in the SWPPP (updated regularly to reflect current site conditions) and the spill prevention control and countermeasure plan (SPCCP).
-The most recent SWPPP and SPCCP are provided in Appendix H and Appendix K, "Spill Prevention Control and Countermeasure Plan.".
-A summary of the existing drainage areas, stormwater management, and erosion control was provided in section 2.7 above and a detailed discussion is included in Appendix H. The SWPPP and SPCCP will continue to be updated as site development progresses.
+Existing water quality protection measures at the facility are described in the waste discharge requirements (WDRs) and the spill prevention control and countermeasure plan (SPCCP).
+The most recent WDRs and SPCCP are provided in Appendix H and Appendix K, "Spill Prevention Control and Countermeasure Plan.".
+A summary of the existing drainage areas, stormwater management, and erosion control was provided in section 2.7 above and a detailed discussion is included in Appendix H. The WDR's and SPCCP will continue to be updated as site development progresses, if necessary.
+In addition, a site-specific drainage analysis is included as Appendix L, "Drainage Report."